NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Soulsight (Sorcerer).md

 Spiritsense enables you to sense the spirits of creatures, including living creatures, most non-mindless undead, and haunts within the listed range.
 As with your hearing and other imprecise senses, you still need to [[Actions/Seek|Seek]] to locate an undetected creature.

-As spiritsense detects spiritual essence, not physical bodies, it can detect spirits projected by spells such as [[Spells/Project Image|Project Image]] or possessing otherwise soulless objects.
+As spiritsense detects spiritual essence, not physical bodies, it can detect spirits projected by spells such as [[Project Image|Project Image]] or possessing otherwise soulless objects.
 It can't detect soulless bodies, constructs, or objects, and like most senses, it doesn't penetrate through solid objects.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*